How To Be Among The 8% Who Reach Their 2023 Goals

 What do all those resolutions have in common?

-They are very *unspecific, intangible *and boring.
+They are very unspecific, intangible, and boring.

-You can have the fastest vehicle in the world - if you don't know where you're going, the vehicle is useless.
+Think of goals like destinations on a map: You can have the fastest vehicle in the world - if you don't know where you're going, the vehicle is useless.

 So if you don't know where exactly you're going in the first place with any of those resolutions, I wouldn’t be surprised if you had lost motivation very quickly.

-Let's say you want to lose weight - how can you make this goal more specific, tangible and exciting?
+Let's say you want to lose weight - how can you make this goal more specific, tangible, and exciting?

-The most popular framework to do so are S.M.A.R.T - goals.
+The most popular framework to do so are S.M.A.R.T. goals.

-S.M.A.R.T stands for:
+S.M.A.R.T. stands for:

 • Specific